-Detailed Syllabus for the examinations to be held in May 2023, 2024, 2025.
+Detailed Syllabus for the examinations to be held in May 2025, 2026, 2027.

-Objective: The basic objective of the course is to familiarize the students with the literary achievements of some of the significant Indian writers whose works are available in English Translation.
-The course acquaints the students with modern movements in Indian thought to compare the treatment of different themes and styles in the genres of short story, fiction, poetry and drama as reflected in the prescribed translations.
+Objective: The basic objective of this course is to familiarize the students with literary achievement of some of the significant Indian writers whose works are available in English translation.
+The course will acquaint the students with modern movements in Indian thought to compare the treatment of different themes and styles in the genres of short story, fiction, poetry, and drama as reflected in the prescribed translations.